aposin/openinsuranceplatform/CONTRIBUTING.md

 - Do not expect all Pull Requests to lead to being merged.
 - Do not expect others to coach you through your Pull Request.

-## Code Change Guidelines and Quality Standards
+## Programming Guideline and Quality Standards

 The contributed code, task, concept or design needs to fit into the general system architecture and must provide the following key principles found in our [coding manifest][quality-manifest].

 All code contributions should contain the following:

+(tbd)
 * Unit Tests for any logic introduced
 * Integration Test coverage of the bug/feature at the level of build execution.

 Your code needs to run on all supported Java versions and operating systems.

-* Normalise file paths in tests.
-The `org.projectname.util.TextUtil` class has some useful functions for this purpose.

 ## How to contact us

 The best way to get in touch with us is directly via GitHub.

-Also feel free to write us an email: hello@aposin.org or hello@opin.org
+Also feel free to write us an email: hello@openinsuranceplatform.org

 ## General GitHub resources on how to start with contributions